-Practising questions and thoroughly revising all the concepts from all the chapters falling under this unit will help students to perform well at the examinations.
+Practising questions and thoroughly revising all the concepts from all the chapters falling under this unit will help students to perform well at the term – I examination.
 Genetics deals with the variation and heredity of inherited features or characteristics.
 Its study and the variation exhibited by species helps to understand the process of evolution and enables to explain the differences in characteristics.

 Important concepts mentioned in the chapter are given below:

 - Inheritance of One Gene